-During the second half of 2020, the AIG was chosen to meet with a delegation from Canada on the topic "Combating Money Laundering."
+During the first half of 2021, the AIG was chosen to meet with a delegation that included representatives from the Middle East and North Africa regions on the topic "Transparency and Accountability in Government."
+This session focused on the effects of transparency and accountability on local public corruption.

 Due to the COVID-19 restrictions on travel and in-person meetings, this session was conducted virtually.
-It focused on the shared experiences of the United States and Canada with respect to money laundering, anti-money laundering laws, and public financial corruption.